Marrow is a safe(r) space.

 There are no nut products or foods allowed within any part of Marrow's space.
 If you've recently consumed nuts, please wash your hands before or immediately upon entering our space.

-We're an open space.
+Marrow is an open space.

 We do not prevent young folks from leaving our space upon their own will.
 If you're a parent and this is a concern of yours - it must be navigated privately between yourself and your child.
 Many of our youth are very independent and ride the bus, walk here, or get around on their own.
 We encourage everyone to stick around, but we don't require anyone to stay in our space - whether we're running drop-in hours, a class, or an event.
 Fred Meyer, Roosevelt High School, and a great food cart pod are all within two blocks from our building!

-Our staff maintain the right to ask anyone to leave.
+Marrow's staff maintain the right to ask anyone to leave.

 If you have a concern, let us know!